oracc/oracc-rest/README.md

 ## Production environment

-The application is currently deployed for production to the Oracc build server (called `build-oracc`) which runs on Ubuntu and exposes an Apache web server.
+The application is currently deployed for production to the Oracc build server (more details [here](https://github.com/oracc/website/wiki/ORACC-Server)) which runs on Ubuntu and exposes an Apache web server.
 Ask a senior team member or Steve Tinney to get access to this server.

-The following software needs to be installed on the Ubuntu server (ask Steve Tinney for help if you cannot install this software yourself):
+The following software needs to be installed on the Ubuntu server:

 1. `Git` (for cloning the website repo: `sudo apt-get install git`)
 2. `python3` (for running the Flask application: `sudo apt-get install python3.8`)